EpicEricEE/typst-plugins/src/number.typ

 // Parameters:
 // - value: The float to format.
 // - decimal-sep: The decimal separator.
-// - group-sep: The seperator between digit groups.
+// - group-sep: The separator between digit groups.
 #let format-float(
   value,
   decimal-sep: ".",